itsautfullday/email_credit_tracker/README.md

 Good to have features:
 1.Server storage of expense tracking on the basis of Google oAuth 2.Sort and Filter of Expenses
+3.Multi device login : FAR FAR FAR INTO THE FUTURE

 Currently this will have no backend deployment necessary